rashariful/Explore-The-World-server-side/README.md

-# Complete this project back-end and front-end using Node js, React js, firebase, and Tailwind CSS
+# Complete this project back-end and front-end using Node js, React js, firebase, and react flowbite

 This is an explore the world web application that has some services, you can choose different types of services here,
 #### Don't forget to upgrade yourself today!